Rights of Employees

 The Conscientious Employee Protection Act (“CEPA”) is a broad New Jersey whistleblower law.
-Essentially, it protects employees from retaliation such as being fired, demoted, passed up for a promotion or harassed because they objected to something that they reasonably believed violated the law.What Activities Does CEPA Protect from Retaliation?
+Essentially, it protects employees from retaliation such as being fired, demoted, passed up for a promotion, or harassed because they objected to something they reasonably believed violated the law.What Activities Does CEPA Protect from Retaliation?

-More specifically, CEPA prohibits employers from retaliating against an employee because the employee engaged in a fairly wide range of what are referred to as “protected activities.”
-This includes objecting to or refusing to participate in an activity the employee reasonably believes (1) is in violation of a law or a legal regulation; (2) is fraudulent or criminal; or (3) is incompatible with a legal requirement relating to public health, safety, welfare or the protection of the environment.
+More specifically, CEPA prohibits employers from retaliating against an employee because the employee engaged in a fairly wide range protected activities.
+This includes objecting to, or refusing to participate in, an activity the employee reasonably believes (1) is in violation of a law or a legal regulation; (2) is fraudulent or criminal; or (3) is incompatible with a legal requirement relating to public health, safety, welfare or the protection of the environment.

-CEPA also protects employees who provide information to, or testify before, a public body that is investigating, hearing or inquiring about a potential violation of law by the employer or another person or business that does business with the employer.
+In addition, CEPA protects employees who provide information to, or testify before, a public body that is investigating, hearing or inquiring about a potential violation of law by the employer or another person or business that does business with the employer.

-CEPA further protects physicians, nurses and other licensed and certified health care professionals who object about, refuse to participate in, or disclose to a supervisor or a public body an activity that they reasonably believe constitutes improper quality of patient care.Damages and Remedies Available Under CEPA
+Moreover, CEPA protects physicians, nurses, psychologists, social workers, chiropractors, and other licensed and other certified health care professionals who object about, refuse to participate in, or disclose to a supervisor or a public body, an activity they reasonably believe constitutes improper quality of patient care.Damages and Remedies Available Under CEPA

 CEPA allows for a wide variety of damages and other remedies, damages for lost wages, lost employee benefits such as health insurance, and stock or stock options, damages for emotional distress, punitive damages, and potentially even reinstatement to your former job.
-In addition, an employee can recover his or her attorneys’ fees from the employer.Other New Jersey Anti-Retaliation Statutes
+In addition, an employee can recover his or her attorneys’ fees and costs from the employer.Other New Jersey Anti-Retaliation Statutes

-While it is the broadest New Jersey whistleblower law, CEPA is not the only New Jersey employment law that protects whistleblowers from retaliation.
-Numerous other laws prohibit employers from taking reprisals against employees who pursue their legal rights.
-For example, this includes the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Act and the New Jersey Family Leave Act (“NJFLA”), which protects employees who object to activities they reasonably believe violates each of those laws.
+While it is the broadest New Jersey whistleblower law, CEPA is not the only statute that protects employees from retaliation.
+Rather, numerous other laws prohibit employers from taking reprisals against employees who pursue their legal rights.
+This includes, for example, the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Law ("NJWHL") and the New Jersey Family Leave Act (“NJFLA”), which protects employees who object to activities they reasonably believe violates each of those laws.

-If you have additional questions or would like to schedule an initial consultation about your whistleblower claim, please feel free to contact us online or call us at (973) 744-4000.Additional Information
+If you have additional questions or would like to schedule an initial consultation about your whistleblower claim, please feel free to contact us online or call us at (201) 777-2250.

 - Whistleblower Law Applies Even if Employer Already Aware of Violation of Law